-At the end of your driving test your examiner will ask you to switch off the engine and then you'll get the result.
+At the end of your driving test your examiner will ask you to switch off the engine and then you will get the result.
 If you have drove the car in the same way as you did on your driving lessons then you should pass quite easily, however if you've made any serious or dangerous errors or accumulated more than 15 driving errors then you will have failed your driving test.
 The driving examiner will offer you a debrief and your driving instructor may listen to this debrief if you wish.

 This is how

-it feels to pass
+it feels when you

 Driving Examiners are very good at putting pupils at ease, most people come back from a driving test and say that the examiner was very nice.
 Some of the local driving examiners started their careers as driving instructors and therefore they have a good understanding of how you feel on the day of your test.

 Whilst having driving lessons with Students Driving School your instructor will familiarise you with the local test routes.
-On every driving lesson they will try and help you to get used to the main test routes used by the examiners from your local test centre.
+On every driving lesson they will try and help you to get used to the main test routes that are used by the examiners from your local test centre.

 After passing your driving test why not book a Pass Plus Course with your driving instructor.

 Preston Test Centre